KevinJohnsonAbroad/azure-network-protocols/README.md

 </p>
 <p>
-Within Windows 10 Virtual Machine - Install Wireshark -In Wireshark ICMP traffic was flitered.
+Within Windows 10 Virtual Machine - Install Wireshark -In Wireshark ICMP traffic was flitered. <br>
--The private IP address was retrieved of the Ubuntu VM and pinged from within the Windows 10 VM.
+-The private IP address was retrieved of the Ubuntu VM and pinged from within the Windows 10 VM.<br>
--Observe ping requests and replies within WireShark.
+-Observe ping requests and replies within WireShark.<br>
--From the Windows 10 ,  open PowerShell was and ping (www.google.com) -A perpetual/non-stop ping was initiated from Windows 10 VM Ubuntu VM.
+-From the Windows 10 ,  open PowerShell was and ping (www.google.com)<br>
+-A perpetual/non-stop ping was initiated from Windows 10 VM Ubuntu VM.<br>
--Open Network Security Group on Ubuntu VM.
+-Open Network Security Group on Ubuntu VM.<br>
--Disable Incoming (inbound) ICMP traffic was disabled.
+-Disable Incoming (inbound) ICMP traffic was disabled.<br>
--In Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity.
+-In Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity.<br>
--Enable again ICMP traffic for Network Security Group on the Ubuntu VM.
+-Enable again ICMP traffic for Network Security Group on the Ubuntu VM.<br>
--In Windows 10 VM, the ICMP traffic can be seen again in WireShark.
+-In Windows 10 VM, the ICMP traffic can be seen again in WireShark.<br>

 </p>
 <br />